jillusc/Filmofiles/README.md

 * View comments on a film review<br>
 As a User I can view comments on a film review so that I can read and follow a conversation about films that interest me.<br>
-AC1 - Given one or more user comments, the admin can view them.<br>
+AC1 - Given one or more user comments, the user can view them.<br>
 AC2 - The user can click on the comment thread to read the conversation.<br>

 * Register an account<br>